hayden-mountcastle/FruityPy/README.md

 I hope you enjoy FruityPy!

-Please reach out to me at hmountcastle@hsph.harvard.edu with any questions.
+Please reach out to me at haydenmountcastle@gmail.com with any questions.

 You can view the video demonstrating functionality at the following link: